 While you are not required to take any of the e-learning modules prior to attempting the opt out exam, you may use them as a resource by visiting the e-Learning section of the Office of Clinical Research website.

 What happens if I do not pass the exam?

 The opt out exam must be passed with a 90% or greater.
 If you fail the exam, you will be required to take the Penn CR: Full Onboarding Program within two weeks, including the Penn CR: Onboarding Exam.

 Who should take Certification Program?

 Once you have completed the full Penn CR: Onboarding Program, or pass the OPT OUT Program, you are required to complete the Certification Program within two years of hire.
 The Certification Program will be assigned to your "My Learning Plan" automatically via Knowledge Link.

 The Certification will be looked upon favorably when considering job advancements at Penn.

 How long will this take?

-There are 4 e-Learning modules listed above that are required for the certification, which will take a total of 6 hours.
-There is an ACRP Test out option for GCP for the Experienced CRC.
-In addition, you must complete four additional hours by taking either human subjects research workshops, ACRP, or OCR modules.
-After all requirements have been met, submit the application for Certification.
+There are four e-Learning modules listed above that are required for the certification, which will take a total of six hours.
+There is an ACRP Test Out option for Good Clinical Practice (GCP) for the Experienced CRC.
+In addition, you must complete four additional hours by taking either human subjects research workshops, additional human clinical research training available in KL, or external human clinical research courses.
+After all requirements have been met you can submit the application for certification for review.

 For a more detailed description of each module click here.